 In my seminars, this audience often comments to me that though they use, for example, Abobe Creative Suite or Photoshop or other high-end graphics software to create their communications, that my training helped them to see church communications as a ministry, no matter what software they use.
 My approach encouraged them to do it as a servant endeavor, to get encouragement for their work from the Bible, and to perhaps enlist the skills of others to expand the communications ministry of their churches even though they may not have extensive formal training.

-In addition, in spite of knowing the technical skills of high-end software, I have found that many people in this audience do not know the basics of design, how to use grids, and about excellence in typography that those of us trained in design in the pre-computer days had to learn.
+In addition, despite knowing the technical skills of high-end software, I have found that many people in this audience do not know the basics of design, how to use grids, and about excellence in typography that those of us trained in design in the pre-computer days had to learn.
 I had the privilege of learning design from Jan White and his basics of design in the early days of desktop publishing have served me well.
 There is very little beginner material on these topics for church communicators and one of my ministry goals is to create more resources in these foundational design areas no matter how sophisticated the technology you use.
 I'm in the process of putting this training on my YouTube channel.
 Please be sure you are signed up for our newsletter so you get updates on the courses as they are added.

 Copyright, reprint, and usage guidelines